IgniteUI/indigo-design-docfx/en/components/navbar.md

 <img class="responsive-img" src="../images/navbar_demo.png" srcset="../images/navbar_demo@2x.png 2x" />

+## Type

+The Navbar comes in two distinct type variants an Elevated one that casts a shadow on the main content area and an Outlined one which has a border instead to separate it from the rest of the content.
+Both variants support the same functionality inside.

+//@Yoanna should add sample images here

 ## Content Layout

 The Navbar content consists of a left action, a title, and four icons next to each other on the right.
 You can configure the Navbar layout by setting the left action or the icons to ~No Symbol.